RunestoneInteractive/thinkcspy/_sources/Studios/turtle-racing.rst

    wn.exitonclick()

-Now, you have several choices for how to fill in code for step 5.
-Here are some possibilities to try.
+You have several choices for how to fill in the code for step 5.
+Below are some possibilities.
 Try coding each of the following in the box above to see the different kinds of behavior.

 1. Use a single call to ``forward`` for each turtle, using a random number as the distance to move.

-2. Create a for loop, using a random number for the parameter passed to the range function.
-Inside the for loop move each of the turtles forward by some random number of units.
+2. Create a ``for`` loop, using a random number for the argument passed to the range function.
+Inside the ``for`` loop move each of the turtles forward by some random number of units.

 3. Be creative!
 What other ways might you simulate a race between two participants?

 So, which of these programs is better?
 Which of these programs is most correct?
 These are excellent questions.
 Program 1 is certainly the simplest, but it isn't very satisfying as far as a race is concerned.
 Each turtle simply moves their distance on their turn.
-That is not very satisfying as far as a simulated race goes.
-Program 2 is probably the most 'realistic' assuming realism is very important when we're talking about a simulated race of virtual turtles.
+Program 2 is probably the most "realistic" assuming realism is very important when we're talking about a simulated race of virtual turtles.

 You may be thinking why can't each turtle just move forward until they cross some artificial finish line?
 Good question!
-We'll get to the answer to this, and look at the program in a later lesson when we learn about something called the ``while loop``.
+We'll get to the answer to this, and look at the program in a later lesson, when we learn about something called the ``while loop``.